websanova/websanova.github.io/getting-started-with-github-pages.md

 description: A short guide describing how to setup a simple blog on GitHub Pages.
 ---

-Getting a blog setup on GitHub pages is actually quite simple... once you know how to do it.
+Getting a blog setup on GitHub Pages is actually quite simple...once you know how to do it.
 However I found the basics on this quite confusing and didn't find a concise A to B article to get something basic going.
 Not to mention throwing in Jekyll in there and figuring out how that ties in.

-So without further a do here are a few simple steps to get you from no blog on GitHub Pages to a blog in no time.
-For starters let's forget about Jekyll for now and not confuse things.
+So without further delay here are a few simple steps to get you from no blog on GitHub Pages in no time.
+For starters let's not confuse things and forget about Jekyll for now.

 ## Creating GitHub Pages Repository

 First thing we'll do is setup the repository. the [starter guide](https://pages.github.com/) is pretty good so we'll just do a quick recap here.

 When you create an account in GitHub you will have a username.
 For instance mine is `websanova` which can be found at [https://github.com/websanova](https://github.com/websanova).
 In that account you will need to create a repository named `<username>.github.io`.
-So for instance my repository is called [websanova.github.io](http://websanova.github.io).
+So for instance my Github Pages repository is called [websanova.github.io](http://websanova.github.io).

 If you do not name it exactly as your account name it will not work.
 Also __it may take up to 20 minutes for the site to activate__.
 Actually I think it took closer to about 40 minutes for me so hang tight.

-Once setup we should be able to navigate to `http://<username>.github.io` and we can also even view the full repository itself at `https://github.com/<username>/<username>.github.io`.
-You can view my blog repository directly at [https://github.com/websanova/websanova.github.io](https://github.com/websanova/websanova.github.io).
+Once setup we should be able to navigate to `http://<username>.github.io` and we can also view the full repository itself at `https://github.com/<username>/<username>.github.io`.
+For instance you can view my blog repository directly at [https://github.com/websanova/websanova.github.io](https://github.com/websanova/websanova.github.io).

 Keep in mind that your blog is public and will always run under `http`, so don't keep anything personal in there.